holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     RSA host key for your_server has changed and you have requested strict checking.
     Host key verification failed.

-The same applies.
-Check that the fingerprint is indeed the intended target hosts key fingerprint.
+then the same applies.
+Check that the fingerprint is indeed the intended target host's key fingerprint.
 If it is, you can continue to log in.

-Now when you type `yes`, the fingerprint is added to your clients:
+Now, when you type `yes`, the fingerprint is added to your clients:
 `/home/you/.ssh/known_hosts` file,
 so that next time you try and login via SSH, your client will already know your server.

 ##### Hardening SSH {#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-hardening-ssh}

 There are a bunch of things you can do to minimise SSH being used as an attack vector.
-Let us walk through some now.
+Let's walk through some now.

 After any changes, restart SSH daemon as root (using sudo) to apply the changes.